top of page

 VOCABULARY:

-• country scale of gain: Required quantity of money falls short.
+Required quantity of money falls short.

-• requisite lift of spirit: Money is considered a catalyst to raise spirit of village folk.
+Money is considered a catalyst to raise spirit of village folk.

-• voice of the country: Here the demand of village folk.
+Here the demand of village folk.

 Paraphrase:

 • Country money is the small income that the poor village folks make.
-It cannot be compared to the affluence of the rich in cities
+It cannot be compared to the affluence of the rich in cities.

 • Village people estimate their economic growth by means of the small profit at hand.(country scale of gain)